nfagerlund/ghastbook-sqlx/README.md

     - The `$` version has something funny with `::` namespace separators and parentheses that I don't understand from the description.
     - The name of the parameter isn't `name`, but `:name` or `@name` etc.

+It looks like maybe mysql only uses `?`.

 #### Oh hell naw

 sqlx does not support named query parameters in any way shape or form.